apache/celix/examples/celix-examples/services_example_cxx/README.md

 # Intro

-These examples shows howto create and interact with services by example.
+These examples show howto create and interact with services by example.

 In both examples there is a provider and consumer bundle.
 The provider bundle creates services and registers them to the Celix framework so that these services are available for use.